 According to the SSA, a worker’s impairment or disability is considered “severe,” and he/she is therefore entitled to social security benefits, if the workplace injury limits his/her ability to perform at least one work-related activity such as:

-Speak to our Los Angeles workers compensation attorney at the Law Offices of Kropach & Kropach to determine whether or not you qualify for social security benefits.
+Speak to our workers comp lawyers in Los Angeles at the Law Offices of Kropach & Kropach to determine whether or not you qualify for social security benefits.
 Get a free case evaluation by calling our offices at 818-609-7005 or complete this contact form.